Parabolic automorphisms of hyperkahler manifolds: Variations of Hodge structures and Lagrangian fibrations

-To prove the second part, apply Deligne's semisiplicity \ref{_Deligne_semisi_Theorem_} to obtain the decomposition $V=\bigoplus_i W_i \otimes L_i$.
+To prove the second part, apply Deligne's semisimplicity \ref{_Deligne_semisi_Theorem_} to obtain the decomposition $V=\bigoplus_i W_i \otimes L_i$.
 Since $V$ is irreducible as a VHS, only one of the summands is non-trivial: $V=W\otimes L$.
 Then either $W$ has weight 0, that is, $W=\Q$, and $L$ is irreducible of weight 1, or $W$ has weight 1 and $L$ has weight 0.
 In the second case $\pi$ is isotrivial. \endproof

 \remark More geometrically, one can argue that a Hodge substructure of $V$ yields a fibration in subtori on each smooth fiber of $\pi$.
 This in turn gives a rational map $\phi$ from $M$ to the component of the Chow variety of $M$ which parameterizes such subtori.
-Considering the inverse image by $\phi$ of an ample line bundle (or a K\"ahler class) on this component, one again sees that the rank of the restriction of $H^2(M)$ to a smooth fiber of $\pi$ must be greater than one: indeed this inverse image is semiample but not ample on a smooth fiber of $\pi$.
+Considering the inverse image by $\phi$ of an ample line bundle (or a K\"ahler class in the non-algebraic case, indeed cycle spaces on compact K\"ahler manifolds are compact and K\"ahler by \cite{Varouchas}) on this component, one again sees that the rank of the restriction of $H^2(M)$ to a smooth fiber of $\pi$ must be greater than one: indeed this inverse image is semiample but not ample on a smooth fiber of $\pi$.